learn-co-curriculum/java-mod-3-tdd-lab/README.md

 }
 ```

 Add an `if` statement to handle the zero test case.
-Now re-run the test and see
+Now re-run the test by
-if it passes this time!
+removing the `@Disabled` annotation and see if it passes this time!

 Another edge case for us to consider is negative numbers.
 An array cannot have
 a negative size.
 Add another test case to handle this edge case and assume the